LLnCSoftware/mserve/README.md

 **Secure Invocation:** The practice of executing q functions or operations in a controlled manner, without evaluating arbitrary expressions.
-This mitigates security risks associated with executing client-provided strings, which might contain malicous code.
+This mitigates security risks associated with executing client-provided strings, which might contain malicious code.
 Instead, Secure Invocation only allows execution of a limited number pre-defined functions, as in a conventional API call.
-In addition, Secure invocation must prevent execution of arbitary expressions which might appear in the arguments to the functions.
+In addition, Secure invocation must prevent execution of arbitrary expressions which might appear in the arguments to the functions.

 _key characteristics_